 Multiple studies have underscored the contribution of trust to creativity.
 Creativity always involves risk as it requires team members to think and behave differently from the prevailing routines.
 People fear others may not support their ideas.

-Studies show that positive mood increases cognitive flexibility.
+Studies show that a positive mood increases cognitive flexibility.
 Psychologists found out that people who watched a video that made them happy were able to think more creatively than people who watched a video that made them sad.

 What does this mean for a virtual team preparing for a brainstorming session?
 There is a great answer backed by science.
 Right before your brainstorming, team members should spend some time practicing: